microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 - In the CSS option (`useMotion()`), [animations are skipped](https://github.com/microsoft/fluentui/blob/b3c2fa6881e1cee2f326ba80811400596c99112c/packages/react-components/react-motion-preview/src/hooks/useMotion.ts#L108) if `@media (prefers-reduced-motion: reduce)` is true.
   > Note: this approach is not ideal as animation events won't be fired.
-- In the Web Animations API option (`createAtomMotion()`, `createPresenceMotion()`) animations are [forced to a duration of 1ms](https://github.com/microsoft/fluentui/blob/b3c2fa6881e1cee2f326ba80811400596c99112c/packages/react-components/react-motions-preview/src/factories/createPresence.ts#L91) if `@media (prefers-reduced-motion: reduce)` is true
+- In the Web Animations API option (`createMotionComponent()`, `createPresenceComponent()`) animations are [forced to a duration of 1ms](https://github.com/microsoft/fluentui/blob/b3c2fa6881e1cee2f326ba80811400596c99112c/packages/react-components/react-motions-preview/src/factories/createPresence.ts#L91) if `@media (prefers-reduced-motion: reduce)` is true

 It's essential to understand that reduced motion doesn't necessarily imply a reduction in the duration of the animation.
 For example, in an animation where an element's size and color change, reducing motion might involve retaining the color change while minimizing movement.